angelicamacias/app-teamable.1.0.0/Develop_Teamable_Demo/vue_js/README.md

     Compiles or transpiles Vue.js to vanilla JavaScript Starts a dev server and serves the application to the browser

+note: see what the name of the command is or the script you can jus do npm, run name of the script and that's it

+Vanilla:
+In computer science, vanilla is the term used to refer when computer software and sometimes also other computing-related systems like computer hardware or algorithms are not customized from their original form.

+Custom software development:
+Is the process of designing , creating, deploying and ma

 ## Basic Folder structure